Corporate Culture and M&As: International Evidence from Corporate Social Responsibility

-We examine the role of corporate culture in M&As by utilising a unique data-set, providing in-depth information on multiple dimensions of organizational culture in 22 developed markets.
+We examine the role of corporate culture in M&As by utilizing a unique corporate social responsibility (CSR) dataset, providing in-depth information on multiple dimensions of organizational culture in 22 developed markets.
 In accordance with the prediction of the culture clash theory, a wider divergence between the corporate cultures of the acquiring and target firms is associated with lower acquirer announcement and long-run returns as well as synergistic gains for the combined firm.
-Cultural misalignment also increases the time required to consummate a deal and reduces the likelihood of deal completion and the share of equity-financing.
-Our findings have important implications for the M&A target selection process, integration planning, and financing choice.
+Cultural misalignment also increases the time required to consummate a deal and reduces the likelihood of deal completion and the percentage of stock payment.
+Our results are robust to alternative explanations (e.g. similarities in national culture, acquirer CSR performance), alternative regression specifications, and alternative cultural misalignment measures.
+Our findings highlight the importance of a deeper understanding of CSR for the target selection process, integration planning, and financing choice of M&As to corporations and their investors.

-Keywords: Mergers and Acquisitions; Organizational Culture; Post-Merger Integration; Acquisition Gains
+Keywords: Mergers and Acquisitions; CSR; Organizational Culture; Post-Merger Integration; Cross-Border M&As; Acquisition Gains

 JEL Classification: G14; G34; M14